-Employees who have worked a full year receive 20 working days of paid leave.
-If the worker has worked less than one year, leave is calculated on a prorated basis.
+An employee who has worked a full year is entitled to 4 calendar weeks of paid leave.
+If the employee has been employed for less than one year, leave is calculated on a prorated basis.

 Women are entitled to 12 consecutive months of maternity leave.
 This includes a minimum of 35 days of leave before the child is born and 63 days after the birth of the child.
 Women who carry more than one child are entitled to 390 days of maternity leave.